RenzoPrats/Ecommerce-RenzStore/README.md

 Also has a system for search products and add to the cart.

 ## Compilation
-On linux you can compile and run in the project folder using:
+On linux you can run in the project folder using:
 ```shell
 pip install -r requirements.txt
 python manage.py runserver